techstreams/techstreams.github.io/_posts/2015-05-01-calendar-confirmations-workflow.md

 tags: [workflow]
 ---

-I often want to confirm my scheduled meetings from my mobile device.
+I often want to confirm scheduled meetings from my mobile device.
 Depending upon the number of meetings, this can take more time than it should ... until now.

 Using [Workflow](https://workflow.is/) app automation I built an **[<i class="fa fa-refresh"></i> email calendar confirmations workflow](https://workflow.is/workflows/dbb3567098d64658ab1b62e0408218dc)** which speeds up my confirmation processing.